-While many of the broader benefits Portsmouth Community Power intends to create for customers and the City will be developed over time, the program's immediate objective is to offer competitive default supply rates compared to Eversource while accruing a reserve fund sufficient to ensure long-term financial stability, and additionally offering voluntary products that retail customers may opt-up to receive as well as Net Energy Metering supply rates that allow customer generators to participate in the program.
+While many of the broader_benefits_benefits_Portsmouth Community Power intends to create for customers and the City will be developed over time, the program's immediate objective is to offer competitive default supply rates compared to Eversource while accruing_uing a reserve fund sufficient to ensure long-term financial stability.
+In addition, the reserve fund would support_and additionally offering more renewable options, and other voluntary products that retail customers may opt-up to receive, as well as Net Energy Metering supply rates that allow customer generators to participate in the program.